 Lawyers For Left-Turn Auto Accidents In Chicago, IL

-A large amount of motorist accidents happen when the driver is making a left-hand turn across oncoming traffic, especially at intersections.
-These turns require for the driver to be aware of not only the vehicles traveling in the opposite direction, but also bicycles and pedestrians that are crossing the street as well.
-With many moving parts, if the driver is distracted, misjudges the turn or just not paying attention, these turns can end up in accidents involving serious injuries to oncoming motorists, motorcyclists and bicyclists.
+A lot of motorist accidents happen when the driver is making a left-hand turn across oncoming traffic, especially at intersections.
+These turns require the driver to be aware of not only the vehicles traveling in the opposite direction but also bicycles and pedestrians that are crossing the street as well.
+With a lot of roadway activity, if the driver is distracted, misjudges the turn or just not paying attention, any turn can result in severe injuries to oncoming motorists, motorcyclists, bicyclists, and pedestrians.

 Prevalence Of Left-Turn Accidents

-According to a study performed by the National Highway Traffic Safety Administration on auto accidents, left-hand turns were the event that preceded the highest amount of crashes in the study, making up 22% of the accidents.
-The majority, 96.1%, of these crashes were attributed to driver error, either categorized as either recognition or decision errors.
+According to a study performed by the National Highway Traffic Safety Administration on auto accidents, left-hand turns accounted for the highest number of crashes in the study, making up 22% of the accidents.
+The majority, 96.1%, of these crashes were attributed to driver error, either categorized as recognition or decision errors.

-- The majority of recognition errors were “inadequate surveillance”, making up 44% of the errors.
-This means that drivers did not make sure it was safe to turn by checking for other vehicles, pedestrians and bicycles.
+- Most recognition errors (44%) involved “inadequate surveillance.”
+This means that drivers did not make sure it was safe to turn by checking for other vehicles, pedestrians, and bicycles.

 - Decision errors were closely divided between misjudging the other person’s actions, turning with an obstructed view and performing an illegal maneuver.

 When compared to other types of accidents, which generally involve factors such as: traveling too fast, driving aggressively or performance errors, left-hand turns were almost always due to the driver’s judgment.

 According to Illinois state law, drivers turning left must give the right-of-way to vehicles that are traveling the opposite direction.
 The law states: